sponerlab/stafix/README.md

 requirements:

-parmed and python 3 (remove input/output type definitions for is_to_be_scaled function to use this also with python 2)
+parmed and python 3 (remove input/output type definitions in is_to_be_scaled function to use this also with python 2)

 usage: